FRIAR VICTOR ABEGG OFM CONV.

 Friar John entered the friars while working in the grocery industry, and after attending college studying business administration and accounting.
 He was also volunteering with the St. Vincent de Paul outreach to the homeless, and to families in need, and entered the Franciscans because of a desire to work with the poor.
 As a friar, he received a Master of Divinity from Washington Theological Union, and a Master in Social work from Catholic University.
 Since ordination to the priesthood, he as ministered as a parish priest at Our Lady of Guadalupe parish in Hermosa Beach, as a Social Worker with Catholic Charities in Moreno Valley, as Pastor of St. Paul of the Shipwreck parish in San Francisco, as priest and social worker in Sucre, Bolivia, to assist the Friars there to establish “La Casa de San Antonio”, a multiservice center for street children and elderly of migrant workers there.
 He finds the most satisfaction in ministry working with the people most marginalized in our world.
 He is grateful that his Conventual Franciscan vocation has allowed such a variety of meaningful experiences.
 During the Province Chapter of 2018, Friar John was elected as the Province Treasurer.
 He also oversees the various medical insurances of the friars and coordinates the Province's Vietnam Mission Office.
 He provides ministerial assistance at Our Lady of Grace Parish, Castro Valley, CA as well as in various parishes within the Diocese of Oakland.
 He currently resides at St. Joseph of Cupertino Friary, Castro Valley, CA.

 FRIAR ROBERT HERBST OFM CONV.

-Friar Robert is currently serving the Diocese of Oakland, CA as the Chancellor and Judicial Vicar, and Moderator of the Curia.
+Friar Robert is currently serving the Diocese of Los Vegas, NV as the Judicial Vicar.